-Ege Gültekin

-Member of the Board of Directors Akbank T.A.Ş.
-Executive Vice President, Credit
+Ege Gültekin Member of the Board of Directors Akbank T.A.S.

-Monitoring and Legal Follow Up
+Executive Vice President, Credit Monitorina and Leaal Follow Up

-Ege Gültekin was born in Aydın in 1969 and graduated from Middle East Technical University, Department of Economics.
-Subsequently, she earned a Master's degree from the Johns Hopkins University Carey Business School.
+Ege Gültekin was born in Aydın in Born in Konya in 1970, Celal Can-1969 and graduated from Middle dan worked as a freelance attor-East Technical University, Department of Economics.
+Subsequently, she earned a Master's degree from as VakıfBank Anatolian Side Legal the Johns Hopkins University Carey Business School.
 After graduating from Ziraat Bank's Banking School in 1992, she began her career at Osmanlı Bank on the Inspection Board.
-Mrs. Gültekin is currently Executive Vice President in charge of Credit Monitoring and Legal Follow Up at Akbank T.A.Ş.
+Mrs. Gültekin is currently Executive ber 22, 2020, he has been serving Vice President in charge of Credit Monitoring and Legal Follow Up at Akbank T.A.Ş.
 She has been a member of the Board of Directors at KKB since May 2015.

 Şükrü Alper Eker Member of the Board of Directors T. Garanti Bankası A.Ş.

 Coordinator, Individual and SME Loans Risk Management

-Şükrü Alper Eker was born in Eskişehir in 1973 and graduated from Boğaziçi University, Department of Chemical Engineering in 1996.
+Şükrü Alper Eker was born in Eskişehir

+in 1973 and graduated from Boğaziçi University, Department of Chemical Engineering in 1996.
 He received his Master's degree from Texas A&M University - College Station in 1998, and his Ph.D. from the University of Houston in 2001.
 He started his professional career in 2001 at GE Global Research Center in the United States as the System Control and Optimization Project Leader.
 After working on R&D projects for GE Energy, Medical Systems, and other GE companies, he moved over to Risk Management at GE Capital in 2005.
-Between 2005 and 2011, he served in various positions and levels at GE Capital in the US, Europe, and Turkey.
-He went on to work as Risk Director at Garanti Bankası-BBVA Representative Office between 2011 and 2015.
-Since September 2015, he has served as the Coordinator of Garanti Bankası Individual and SME Credits Risk Management Department.
-Since March 2016, he has been a member of the KKB Board of Directors.
+Between and Assistant Manager.
+Between 2005 and 2011, he served in various 2007 and 2012, he assumed the positions and levels at GE Capital in roles of Assistant Manager and the US, Europe, and Turkey.
+He went Unit Manager in the Commercial on to work as Risk Director at Ga- Banking Product Management ranti Bankası-BBVA Representative Department and Branch Manager Office between 2011 and 2015.
+Since at the Availar Commercial Branch September 2015, he has served as from 2012 to 2016.
+Having served the Coordinator of Garanti Bankası as Commercial Banking Sales Individual and SME Credits Risk ManDepartment Manager since 2016, agement Department.
+Since March Sahismail Simsek was appointed 2016, he has been a member of the

+KKB Board of Directors.